Southwest Ohio Regional Transit Authority: Fares

-Garages and current fleet
+Garages and fleet

-SORTA operates about 300 buses on fixed routes, and about 50 smaller vehicles as part of their 'demand responsive services'.
+SORTA operates around 300 Gillig buses with on fixed routes out of 2 garages, and about 50 smaller vehicles as part of their 'demand responsive services'.
 All vehicles in SORTA's fleet are ADA accessible.
-On average, vehicles in the fixed route fleet are 6.9 years old, and in the demand-responsive fleet 1.4 years.
 Vehicles in the fixed route fleet are rated, on average, for a capacity and 65 passengers, both sitting and standing.

 All fixed-route buses have a bike rack mounted on the front with room for two bicycles.

+SORTA has introduced 20 next-generation hybrid buses since 2023 and recently introduced their first set of all-electric buses on Earth Day 2026.
+6 are currently in service with another 7 expected in 2027.

+SORTA recently approved an order of 12 New Flyer Xcelsior articulated diesel buses for their BRT service called MetroRapid, which is set to launch in 2028 along Reading Road and Hamilton Avenue.